How to Make or Cancel an Appointment

 Please help us to help you by providing the reception team with as much information as possible.
 This will enable us to prioritise your needs appropriately.

 To book a routine appointment with a nurse or health care assistant, please telephone the surgery at any time.
-These appointments can be booked several weeks in advance.
+These appointments can normally be booked several weeks in advance, but due to COVID-19, we ask that you call on the day you would like to be seen.

 Receptionists ask for a brief outline of your health issue when you phone to book an appointment